DevBasmo/JavaFX-AirtimeReservation/README.md

 ## How to Run
 - Make sure you have Java JDK 8 or higher installed
 - Make sure JavaFX is configured in your IDE
-- Open the project in NetBeans
+- Open the project in any Java IDE (NetBeans, IntelliJ, Eclipse)
 - Run the AirtimeTravelReservation.java file

 Note: This project requires JavaFX libraries to be added